sandbox/sandbox.github.com/_posts/2015-09-04-making-a-nba-shot-chart-with-vega.md

 does a great job detailing the data format, so I'll just explain what I did with vega to work with the data.

-Particularly, I needed to add data for distance from hoop, points scored, the bins to be used in the histograms, brushed field goal percentage, and brushed points per attempt.
+Particularly, I added data for distance from hoop, points scored, the bins to be used in the histograms, brushed field goal percentage, and brushed points per attempt.